Anodopetalum

 Anodopetalum biglandulosum is a Tasmanian endemic shrub or small tree species that is a common component of Tasmania's cool temperate rainforests.
-It is commonly known as horizontal because of its habit of growth.
+It is commonly known as horizontal or horizontal scrub because of its habit of growth.
 It is the sole species in the genus Anodopetalum.

 Morphology

 Growth form

 Anodopetalum biglandulosum is commonly known as horizontal scrub due to the habit of its slender trunk (primary shoot) bending down horizontally under its own weight.
 This fallen stem sends vertical branches up its length (secondary shoots), which in turn bend down and branches arise (tertiary shoots), forming an impenetrable horizontal scrub.
 The creation of light gaps in the canopy changes light intensity, causing dormant buds at the branch nodes to overcome apical dominance and produce secondary and tertiary shoots.
 Vegetative reproduction is the main mode of regeneration in A. biglandulosum.

 The species is commonly less than 8m in height but can grow up to 12m tall in deep soiled, sheltered gullies.

 Anodopetalum biglandulosum horizontal primary shoots with secondary vertical shoots.